digitalnsw/nsw-design-system/src/components/forms/content/_guidance.md

 ## Using forms

 Forms comprise of the form itself and multiple form inputs.
 Each form is broken down into one or more fieldsets that groups the form elements into logical chunks that make sense to the user, for example, a delivery address.

-Form elements are split into two key input types: freeform and selection.
+Form elements are split into two key input types:

-**Freeform inputs**

-Free form text inputs are the most used components in forms.
+* **Freeform inputs** - Free form text inputs are the most used components in forms.
 Use text fields and text areas for freeform entry.
 Text fields are used to input a short (single line) amount of freeform text.
 Text areas are used to input multiple lines of text, for example, a comments field.
 Use text areas when you expect longer entries.

-**Selection inputs**

-Selection inputs are used to select an option from a predefined list of available options.
+* **Selection inputs** - Selection inputs are used to select an option from a predefined list of available options.
 Selection options may be single-select or multi-select.
 Use a radio button list or dropdowns for single selections and checkboxes for multi-selections.

 #### Dropdown